comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/annotate_traces.md

 Heuristic metrics are use rule-based or statistical methods that can be used to evaluate the output of LLM models.

-Comet supports a variety of heuristic metrics including:
+Opik supports a variety of heuristic metrics including:
 * `EqualsMetric`
 * `RegexMatchMetric`
 * `ContainsMetric`